 The ESR doesn’t diagnose a specific disease, it only serves to show whether there is inflammation and although some other options are available, this test is more affordable.
-Doctors may also require ESR test to monitor how the treatment of your condition is shaping up.
+Doctors may also require an ESR test to monitor how the treatment of your condition is shaping up.

 Normal values of ESR include:

 - Women under 50: below 20 mm/hr (millimeters per hour)

 - Men over 50: under 20 mm/hr